First destination of world renowned artists

 All cases will be handled by our team's expert according to your nationality, location.

-citinavi global has 26 years of unique experience and professional consulting specialized in French & EU artist freelancer residency.
-Our French-speaking asian applicant granted French citizenship within 9 months
+citinavi global is global reader of artists residence (global talent migration scheme) and it has 30 years of unique experience and professional consulting specialized in France/Italy & EU artists residency.
+One of our french-speaking asian applicants granted French citizenship within 9 months in 2018.

 - FREELANCER, IT IN FRANCE -